 - In Doe v.
 United Behavioral Health, a California federal court held that if an insurer elects to cover autism, it may not exclude specific treatments for the condition.

 - Court Blocks Plaintiff's Attempt to Conduct Discovery Into Claim Review History of Medical Reviewer

 - In Adkins v.
 Life Insurance Company of North America, a Washington district court blocked a plaintiff's attempt to conduct discovery into the claim review history of an insurance company's medical reviewer.

 - Insurer's Likelihood to Deny Claim Does Not Excuse Claimant's Obligation to Exhaust Administrative Remedies Prior to Filing Suit

 - In Ruderman v.
 Liberty Mut.
 Grp., Inc., a New York district court held that just because an insurer might have been likely to deny a claim does not excuse a claimant's obligation to exhaust administrative remedies prior to filing suit.

 - Sparsely Pleaded Parity Act Lawsuit Survives Motion to Dismiss

-In Nathan W. v.
-Anthem Bluecross Blueshield of Wisconsin, 2021 U.S. Dist.
-LEXIS 42127 (M (D. Utah Mar.
-5, 2021), a federal court held that conclusory allegations of discriminatory medical necessity criteria were sufficient to defeat a motion to dismiss a Mental Health Parity Act claim.
+- In Nathan W. v.
+Anthem BlueCross BlueShield of Wisconsin, a federal court held that conclusory allegations of discriminatory medical necessity criteria were sufficient to defeat a motion to dismiss a Mental Health Parity Act claim.